jakubtomsu/jakubtomsu.github.io/content/posts/simple_undo_redo_in_odin.md

 My implementation is inspired by rxi's [Simple Undo System](https://rxi.github.io/a_simple_undo_system.html) and Dennis Gustaffson's [Undo for Lazy Programmers](https://blog.voxagon.se/2018/07/10/undo-for-lazy-programmers.html)

 ## Level Representation
 First, let's define the data for our level.
-In my case it's very simple, but it's easy to extent if necessary.
+In my case it's very simple, but it's easy to extend if necessary.
 ```odin
 Level :: struct {
     using info:   Level_Info,